-Period 1979-2010.
-The frequency of DFS5.1 over this period is 3 hourly for wind, air temperature and humidity, and daily for radiation and precipitation (an analytical diurnal forcing can be used for the solar flux in NEMO if desired).
-The spatial resolution is nearly 0.7°.
-Corrections have been applied to ERAi variables following an approach comparable to that of Brodeau et al. (2010) to reduce obvious global and regional biases (by comparison to high quality observations).
-Radiations have been corrected by comparison to the GEWEX radiation fluxes (Pinker and Laszlo, 1995).
-The wind speed has been corrected (i.e. increased) in the inter-tropical band by comparison to the Qscat wind climatology.
-Air temperature and humidity have been corrected (i.e. cooled and dried) in the Arctic according to the POLES climatology (Rigor et al., 2000), and in the southern ocean near the Antarctic continent according to a downscaling of ERA40 with a regional model (Mathiot et al., 2010).
-The greatest correction was applied to the precipitation fields to remove unrealistic time discontinuities (induced by changes in the nature of assimilated observations) and correct for excessive precipitation in the inter-tropical band, following the approach proposed by Storto et al. (2012).
-Corrections are fully described in Section 3.
+- Radiations have been corrected by comparison to the GEWEX radiation fluxes (Pinker and Laszlo, 1995). - The wind speed has been corrected (i.e. increased) in the inter-tropical band by comparison to the Qscat wind climatology. - Air temperature and humidity have been corrected (i.e. cooled and dried) in the Arctic according to the POLES climatology (Rigor et al., 2000), and in the southern ocean near the Antarctic continent according to a downscaling of ERA40 with a regional model (Mathiot et al., 2010).
+The cooling/drying of t2/q2 in the Southern ocean corresponds is a linear decrease of 0.13°C per degree latitude that starts at 60°S (and reaches 2°C at 75°S). - Correction of the liquid precipitation fields to remove unrealistic time discontinuities (induced by changes in the nature of assimilated observations) and to correct for excessive precipitation in the inter-tropical band, following the approach proposed by Storto et al. (2012).